-- 1. Sign in to the Cisco SSM and generate a registration token.

 - 2. Copy the token to your clipboard.

-- Open the instance of Meeting Management that you want to use for license reporting.
+- 3. Open the instance of Meeting Management that you want to use for license reporting.

 - 4. Go to the Settings page, Licensing tab.

 - 5. Click Change.

 - 6. Choose Smart Licensing and Save.

 - 7. Click the Register button.

 - 8. Paste the registration token.

 - 9. Optional: Register this product instance if it is already registered